-Under the terms of the Scheme, PLAL is entitled, provided the with-profits liabilities have reached a minimum value, to merge the policies, assets and liabilities allocated to the NPL WPF with another with-profits fund and close the NPL WPF.
+Under the terms of the Scheme, PLAL is entitled, provided the with-profits liabilities have reached a minimum value, to merge the policies, assets and liabilities allocated to the NPL WPF with another with-profits fund and close the fund.
 If this happens, policies will remain with-profits.
-The minimum value will be equivalent to that which currently applies to NPLL's right to cease to maintain the NPLF under the NPLL Scheme and was £750 million as at 31 December 2013
+The minimum value will be equivalent to that which currently applies to NPLL's right to cease to maintain the NPLF under the NPLL Scheme.